-In the Great Lakes regions of both the USA and Canada, infrastructure managers are considering how they could use road runoff by creating green Stormwater infrastructure to handle the excess water that is often rapidly channeled to nearby ponds, rivers, or lakes.
+In the Great Lakes regions of both the USA and Canada, infrastructure managers are considering how they could use road runoff by creating a green Stormwater infrastructure to handle the excess water that is often rapidly channeled to nearby ponds, rivers, or lakes.

 Often, if the water runs into these natural water sources untreated, it can become a source of pollution, as well as wasting the water.

-It is important, when discussing these issues to realize that to make changes in the Stormwater infrastructure, first the mindsets of the road engineers must be changed.
+It is important when discussing these issues to realize that to make changes in the Stormwater infrastructure, first the mindsets of the road engineers must be changed.

 Michigan has already started implementing green infrastructure along its roadsides and Toronto feels encouraged to do the same.